Gusjafo/Light-Microservices/README.md

 - ✅ Fetches product details & stock from Product Service
 - ✅ Uses Polly policies (retry & circuit breaker) for resilience when calling external APIs

+## 🚀 Step 3: Advanced Events, Idempotency & Observability

+- ✅ **Event catalog expanded** → `UserCreatedEvent`, `OrderCreatedEvent`, `OrderFailedEvent`, and `StockDecreasedEvent` flow through RabbitMQ.
+- ✅ **Event IDs & deduplication** → every message carries an `EventId`; each service persists processed IDs to a dedicated `ProcessedEvents` table before acting, so re-delivery is safe.
+- ✅ **Serilog observability** → all services write structured logs to `Logs/info.log`, `Logs/warnings.log`, and `Logs/errors.log` while still streaming to the console.
+- 🔄 **Idempotent consumers** → Product Service checks the `ProcessedEvents` table before decreasing stock, preventing accidental double decrements.

 ## 🚀 Step 4: Event-Driven Choreography

 To remove tight coupling after an order is placed we introduced RabbitMQ + MassTransit:

+1. User API persists data and emits `UserCreatedEvent` so other services (e.g. newsletters) can react asynchronously.
-1. Order API saves the order and publishes an `OrderCreatedEvent`.
+2. Order API saves the order (or rejects it) and publishes either `OrderCreatedEvent` or `OrderFailedEvent` with descriptive reasons.
-2. Product Service consumes the event and decrements inventory.
+3. Product Service consumes order events, decrements inventory exactly once, and broadcasts `StockDecreasedEvent` for downstream systems (analytics, search, etc.).
-3. RabbitMQ keeps a durable queue so no order events are lost if Product Service is offline temporarily.
+4. RabbitMQ keeps a durable queue so no order events are lost if Product Service is offline temporarily.
-4. You can watch the message flow via the management UI at http://localhost:15672.
+5. You can watch the message flow via the management UI at http://localhost:15672.

 ### Future Topics
 - API Gateway (single entry point)